 - Be sure to soak and de-gas the beans with this method first so you’re not dealing with the aftermath later in the day.

-Can I use Almond Milk in my Protein Smoothie?
+Can I use almond milk in my protein shake recipe?

 Of course!
 Having a protein smoothie, made of real food ingredients, is a perfect way to start the day!